philou/philou.github.com/_posts/2020-01-12-make-testing-legacy-code-viral-mikado-method-and-test-data-builders.markdown

 {% assign figure_path="/imgs/2020-01-12-make-testing-legacy-code-viral-mikado-method-and-test-data-builders/mikado-graph.jpg" | absolute_url %}

 {% assign figure_alt="Sample mikado graph showing the steps for an encapsulation goal.
-The mikado meethod graph is a powerful communication tool to get everyone to contribute to a refactoring" %}
+The mikado method graph is a powerful communication tool to get everyone to contribute to a refactoring" %}

 {% capture figure_caption %}
-Sample mikado method graph as we can find on [mikadomethod.info/](http://mikadomethod.info/) by [Daniel Brolund](https://twitter.com/danielbrolund) and Ola Ellnestam
+Sample mikado method graph as we can find on [mikadomethod.info/](http://mikadomethod.info) by [Daniel Brolund](https://twitter.com/danielbrolund) and Ola Ellnestam
 {% endcapture %}

 {% include figure image_path=figure_path alt=figure_alt caption=figure_caption %}